hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 against another.

-A sphere moving through fluid opens it up like a zipper at the front, and closes it behind again, which is a shearing force, and therefore leads to viscous drag.
+A sphere moving through fluid opens it up like a zipper at the front, and closes it behind again.
+This is a shearing force and therefore leads to viscous drag.
 Our goal will be to determine the drag force.
 Here are some factors that might be relevant: